Qiskit/documentation/docs/api/qiskit/0.36/qiskit.providers.BackendV1.md

 <span id="qiskit.providers.BackendV1.run" />

-`abstract BackendV1.run(run_input, **options)`
+`abstract BackendV1.run(run_input, **options)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.20/qiskit/providers/backend.py "view source code")

 Run on the backend.

-This method returns a [`Job`](qiskit.providers.Job "qiskit.providers.Job") object that runs circuits.
+This method that will return a [`Job`](qiskit.providers.Job "qiskit.providers.Job") object that run circuits.
 Depending on the backend this may be either an async or sync call.
-It is at the discretion of the provider to decide whether running should block until the execution is finished or not: the Job class can handle either situation.
+It is the discretion of the provider to decide whether running should block until the execution is finished or not.
+The Job class can handle either situation.

 **Parameters**